Associate Professor; Director, Center for Conflict Studies; Chief Diversity Officer

-Before coming to the United States for her PhD studies, Pushpa Iyer worked to secure the rights of the poor and the marginalized in Gujarat state, India through holistic development programs.
+Pushpa Iyer is Associate Professor of Conflict Resolution.
+Iyer is from Gujarat, India where she worked to secure the rights of the poor and the marginalized through holistic development programs.
 Her commitment to bringing peace between the divided Hindu and Muslim communities in Gujarat laid the foundation for her subsequent work and academic interest in conflict resolution and peace building.
-Iyer has over 20 years of experience in the field of conflict studies and has consulted for different NGOs and institutions including the World Bank on projects in India, Sri Lanka, the Philippines, and Africa.
-She specializes in identity conflicts, non-state armed groups, civil wars, peace processes, and peacebuilding in post-war societies.
-She is the founding director of the Institute’s Center for Conflict Studies.
+She has many years of experience in the field of conflict studies and has consulted for different NGOs and institutions including the World Bank on projects in India, Sri Lanka, the Philippines, and Africa.
+Her publications include book chapters, and journal articles on topics related to her research interests.

 - Current term ●